tshepang/blog/content/favorite-companies.md

 - [Cloudflare], which offers various internet services, offers many of them without a fee.
   The one I use is the DNS service, with a promise of speed and privacy.
-  Also impressive is their blogs posts, which are both detailed and numerous.
+  Also impressive is their blog posts, which are both detailed and numerous.
   A number of them [have to do with Rust], for they use the language to develop some of their tools.